FaiqAhmed92/ADSP-Project-New/README.md

-# Room Acoustics Simulation Models Implementation in Python
+# Room Acoustics Simulation Models Implementation in Python as an Image Source Method

 ## Overview
 This repository contains a **room acoustics simulation tool** that models **sound propagation and reflections** using the **image source method**.
 The tool calculates **impulse responses, RT60 reverberation time, and energy decay curves** for different room configurations.